gphart1972/remove_duplicate_files/README.md

 I created this script because in the course of consildating files from various personal computers I ended up with a lot of duplicates, way more than I wanted to deal with one by one.
+To use this file copy the code into your notepad app, edit the example path to fit yours and save as a powershell file.